joshfinley/radkov/README.md

 ## Disclaimer

-This is not directly useable as a game cheat.
-It's written to directly read process memory using Windows APIs.
+This is not directly useable as a game cheat (and is not intended to be useable as one either).
+This is a hobby & curiosity project aimed to learn about how game cheats work and ways to write a code base around memory offset-based game hacking.
+The radar backend is written to directly read process memory using Windows APIs.
 Additionally, it's written for the SPT-AKI launcher, and its likely that the real game would require different offsets to access player info.
 Expect to be banned for trying to run this against the real game.

 ## Project Layout
 ```